Top

 your title goes here

-• Whatfix supports End User Authentication, wherein your end users have to authenticate themselves with valid credentials using their organization’s SSO before they can see Whatfix content.
+• Whatfix supports End User Authentication, wherein end users authenticate with valid credentials using their organization’s SSO before accessing Whatfix content.

-• Use the same user information stored by the Single Sign-On (SSO) providers as unique user identifiers.
-This ensures that all end users have a unique identifier across multiple applications to identify them correctly.
+• Use the same user information stored by Single Sign-On (SSO) providers as unique user identifiers.
+This ensures that all end users possess a unique identifier across multiple applications for accurate identification.
 For more information on enabling User Identification using SSO, contact support@whatfix.com.

 Was this article helpful?